lowRISC/opentitan/doc/project/checklist.md

 ### SIM_SEC_CM_VERIFIED

 <!-- TODO, add the link to cm verif methodology doc -->
-Security countermeasures are verified in simulation.
+All security countermeasures are verified in simulation.

+### SEC_CM_DV_REVIEWED

+The security countermeasures testplan and the overall DV effort has been reviewed by key stakeholders (as applicable):
+- DUT designer(s)
+- 1-2 peer DV engineers
+- Security architect (optional)

+This review may be waived if not deemed necessary.

 ## V3